eigenfoo/old-eigenfoo.github.io/README.md

 ## License

-The directories `/_posts`, `/drafts`, `/assets/documents` and their contents and subdirectories are copyrighted by me, George Ho, unless otherwise stated and may not be reused without my permission.
+The directories `/_posts`, `/drafts`, `/assets/documents`, their subdirectories and their contents are copyrighted by me, George Ho, unless otherwise stated and may not be reused without my permission.

 Everything else is published by Michael Rose under the MIT license.